 Borrow a loan against it

-A policy loan is another way to tap the cash value.
-You can use the loan amount from your life insurance any way you like as long as your cash value is sufficient.
-Your insurer will not run a credit check for approval, nor are there any underwriting requirements.
 Since you are borrowing your own money, you can choose not to repay the loan, and you will not have to pay taxes on the loan.
 However, this will lower your cash surrender value since the amount you borrow, plus interest, will be deducted from the death benefit your family receives.

-Borrowing against your policy's cash value generally come with low annual interest rates.
+Borrowing against your policy's cash value generally comes with low annual interest rates.
 Whatever interest amount you do not pay gets automatically added to the outstanding loan balance.
 For this reason, you need to closely monitor the outstanding loan amount as this will reduce the cash surrender value.
 If it exceeds your policy’s cash value, you will lose coverage.
 Furthermore, the loan will likely attract income tax payments.

 Sell your life insurance policy